-ANNEX 1 LOCATION AND DETAILS OF SITES COMPRISING THE UK HEAVY METALS NETWORK
+ANNEX 1: LOCATION AND DETAILS OF SITES COMPRISING THE UK HEAVY METALS NETWORK

 Figure A1.
-Location of monitoring sites comprising the UK Heavy Metals Monitoring Network during 2015 (indicated by the orange circles) - details of which are given in Table A1 below.
+Location of monitoring sites comprising the UK Heavy Metals Monitoring Network during 2016 (indicated by the coloured circles, see key) - details of which are given in Table A1 below.